 MMMM Yeah that feels good.
 I thought writing these posts would be a chore but seeing this kind of improvement is exciting.
-I "challenged" myself this month to only buy reduced food (food that is close to it's sell-by date) plus a few staples.
+I "challenged" myself this month to only buy reduced food (food that is close to its sell-by date) plus a few staples.
 I'm happy how this turned out because I learnt a lot about what to expect from the local supermarkets and that actually this really isn't that hard.
-Yes I was spending more time having to regularly "scan" for cheap food but I got a system going and it wasn't so bad.
-The nice benefit to this is you get to try some interesting vegies you might usually shy away from!
+Yes, I was spending more time having to regularly 'scan' for cheap food but I got a system going and it wasn't so bad.
+The nice benefit to this is you get to try some interesting veggies you might usually shy away from!

 I'm actually kind of annoyed I managed to save so much because now it makes it harder to argue that Soylent and it's benefits are worth it!
 Only time will tell.

 I must say I almost feel embarrassed about this one.
 I'm in New Zealand why aren't I going out and spending money exploring?!
-Ever since my post On the value of travelling I've been wondering just that.
-Anyhow I've been keeping myself busy around town and on campus!
-The $12.50 was spend at and entering the local vegetarian/vegan expo.
+Anyhow, I've been keeping myself busy around town and on campus!
+The $12.50 was spent at and entering the local vegetarian/vegan expo.

 I did say I had been keeping myself busy. $20 can be attributed to Capoeira classes.
 Great fun but I do wonder why the hobby stands in the long term with respect to longevity and health.

-And lost but not least I had to spend $20 on getting my house key replaced.
+And last but not least I had to spend $20 on getting my house key replaced.
 Derp.

-Book about cycle touring (expect some expenses/posts regarding that coming up) New Zealand and a Topo50 app of New Zealand.
+A book about cycle touring New Zealand and a Topo50 app of New Zealand.

-So with the failure of my laptop I'm looking to make a profit.
+So with the failure of my laptop, I'm looking to make a profit.
 I've spent $6.50 sending it to get repaired (bubble wrap and postage etc.) under warranty by Microsoft. $350 on a Samsung Note 4 (bargain) and $22.50 on a (failed) experiment with a wireless keyboard.
-However I'll be able to sell my old phone and the repaired surface which should but me well into the positive.
+However, I'll be able to sell my old phone and the repaired surface which should put me well into the positive.

 It was recommended at one point to buy pedals and/or cycling shoes (clips or otherwise).
-I didn't take this advice as cycling shoes are probably hard to resell.
-I was fine even in minimalist sandles and boots.
+I didn't take this advice as cycling shoes are probably hard to re-sell.
+I was fine even in minimalist sandals and boots.

 Living expenses: $404.50